FriendsOfSymfony/FOSCKEditorBundle/Resources/doc/usage/toolbar.rst

 Build a toolbar in the configuration or especially in the widget is really a pain.
 Each time, you want a custom one, you need to redefine all the structure.
-To avoid this duplication, the bundle allows you to define your toolbars in a separate node and reuse them.
+To avoid this duplication, the bundle allows you to define your own toolbars or override the built-in ones in a separate node and reuse them.
 This feature is only available in your configuration.

 .. code-block:: yaml